Valley View Mall (Virginia): History

 The land that became Valley View Mall was a farm owned by the Huff family until the early 1980s.
 The sizable farm was unusual in that it was located within the city limits of Roanoke and directly beside Interstate 581.
-During a flight into Roanoke Regional Airport (then called Woodrum Field) in 1976, Charlotte, North Carolina-based developer Henry Faison noticed the property and immediately realized its prime location beside Interstate 581/U.S. Route 220 and a short distance from Interstate 81.
+During a flight into Roanoke–Blacksburg Regional Airport (then called Woodrum Field) in 1976, Charlotte, North Carolina–based developer Henry Faison noticed the property and immediately realized its prime location beside I-581/US 220 and a short distance from I-81.
 Local activists and the owners of Tanglewood Mall filed suit to prevent rezoning of the Huff Farm for construction of Valley View Mall.
 The Virginia Supreme Court ultimately upheld the rezoning and ground was broken on August 22, 1983.

 Valley View Mall opened on July 17, 1985.
 Anchor tenants were Sears, JCPenney, Leggett (now Belk), Miller & Rhoads (later Montgomery Ward), and Thalhimer's (later Hecht's; now Macy's).
 The original Miller & Rhoads space is divided between an annex of Macy's on the upper level and Old Navy and several other shops on the lower level.
 Space was left available for a sixth anchor across from Belk near the Sears end of the mall.
-Along the mall's access and ring road were free-standing locations of Roanoke-based electronics retailer Holdren's (later Havertys, to be replaced by DSW and Michaels), home improvement warehouse Hechinger (later a Rack & Sack grocery store; now Dick's Sporting Goods), Toys "R" Us, Chi-Chi's (now T.G.I.
-Friday's), and Olive Garden.
+Along the mall's access and ring road were free-standing locations of Roanoke-based electronics retailer Holdren's (later Havertys, to be replaced by DSW and Michaels), home improvement warehouse Hechinger (later a Rack & Sack grocery store; now Dick's Sporting Goods), Toys "R" Us (now Ollie's Bargain Outlet), Chi-Chi's (later TGI Fridays, now closed), and Olive Garden.

 Valley View did not immediately displace Tanglewood, which is located closer to more affluent neighborhoods in Roanoke City and Roanoke County.
 Which even though Valley View has about 40 or 50 more stores Tangewood still manages to keep its foot traffic up.
 Access to Valley View was often problematic with incoming traffic backing up into the northbound lanes of Interstate 581 and exiting traffic clogging the only road out of the mall.
 Nonetheless, more retailers such as Roanoke-based Grand Home Furnishings and Brendle's built free-standing locations adjacent to the mall.
 Valley View's emergence as the retail hub of much of Southwest Virginia and Southern West Virginia was complete by the mid-1990s when traffic problems were ameliorated by the construction of a new access road and a partial interchange with Interstate 581/U.S. Route 220 south of the mall.
 Walmart, Target, Staples, PetSmart, and Best Buy built locations along the access road.